kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 The following patches should be noted for the board.
 These were discovered after initial PCB manufacture, and affect the boards design, and or the silkscreen.
 - The main power connector (J11) GND pins use thermal reliefs, ideally they shouldn't.
-To provide better GND connection, install wire from GND pin to the GND pins of the vide connector.
+To provide better GND connection, install wire from GND pin to the GND pins of the video connector.
 - To get the main crystal oscillator to function a 100pf capacitor was installed connecting pins 5 to 7 of Z50
 - For the main crystal oscillator (X1) the closest part I could find was a 10.7 Mhz crystal. the exact part is available but is expensive.
 - Z50 should be a SN7404N, not a 74LS04 as labelled.
 Z50 acts as an amplifier and requires an unbuffered part.
 - Z65 should be a SN74LS92, not a 74HCT92 as labelled.
-The 7492 was never produced in HCT varient
+The 7492 was never produced in HCT variant
 - C51 (decoupling capacitor) duplicates C79.
 C51 can be omitted/removed as desired.

 ## Configuration

 Configuration is provided by several jumper options
-- JP6, JP7, JP8, and JP10 are used to configure video output to either 50Hz or 60Hz.
+- JP6, JP7, JP8, and JP10 - Used to configure video output to either 50Hz or 60Hz.
-- JP13, JP14 configure the size of the main system ROM as either 12KB (standard), 13KB, or 14KB
+- JP13, JP14 - Size of the main system ROM as either 12KB (standard), 13KB, or 14KB
+  - Note : 1&2 are bridged by default and need to be cut for any change.
+  - Note : Using a 14KB ROM size will prevent the use of Model 1 floppy controller or printer port which occupy memory in the 0x37E0 - 0x37FF range.
+If using a 14kb ROM the 0x37E0 - 0x37EF memory address should probably return 0xFF so (if installed) a Level 2 ROM will not think a floppy controller is attached.
-- JP21, JP27 configures the type and Page of the main ROM
+- JP21, JP27 - Configures the type and Page of the main ROM.
+  - Note : JP21 controls Pin 21, and JP27 controls Pin 27
-    - Note: Shorting Pin 1&2 = Logic 1 , while shorting Pin 2&3 = Logic 0
+  - Note : Shorting Pin 1&2 = Logic 1 , while shorting Pin 2&3 = Logic 0
-- SW10 - SW13 configures the Character generator ROM
+- SW10 - SW13 Configures the Character generator ROM
+  - Note : See silkscreen for details of this.
-    - Note: The switch polarity is reversed Switched On = Logic 0, Switched Off = Logic 1 This isnt clearly stated on the board
+  - Note : The switch polarity is reversed Switched On = Logic 0, Switched Off = Logic 1
-- J18 - Shorted to set CPU speed to Normal 1.77Mhz, remove for 2x speed.
+- J18 - Short pin to set CPU speed to Normal 1.77Mhz, or removed for 2x speed.
   - This can be routed to a switch, which could use a small capacitor to avoid bounce

 ## Testing